AzaanUllah-Khan/AGENTIC-AI-NOTES/README.md

-### Agentic AI Batch 02 • Instructor: [Sir Shah Meer](https://github.com/shahmeersensei)
+### Agentic AI

-Here’s what you’ll find in my repo:
+What I've added in my repo:

 - Key takeaways from each class
-- Concepts we explored.
+- Concepts I explored.
 - Tasks, projects, and assignments

 ### Notes